npickens/darkroom/README.md

 ### DSL

-For more advanced functionality, the DSL can be used one of three ways.
+For more advanced functionality, a DSL is provided which can be used one of three ways.
 With a block:

 ```ruby
 Darkroom.register('.ext1', '.ext2', '...') do